 Make an endorsement in both the instructor's logbook, or other record used by the instructor to record flight student endorsements, and the student's logbook with the following:

-Flight schools and instructors that provide flight training to aliens must keep certain records for five years, including:
+Flight schools and instructors that provide flight training to non-U.S. citizen or non-U.S. national candidates must keep certain records for five years, including:

 |The photograph of the candidate (same photograph sent to TSA).|